14inc/multinational-retail-data-centralisation720/README.md

 - Python source code files
 - `README.md`: The main README file for the project.
 - `temp.txt`: Temporary file with setup instructions and other notes.
+- `sql_modelling_statements.ipynb`: A Jupyter Notebook containing the sql statements used for each task in milestone 3.

 ## License Information
 MIT License